-Last week I tried to book a trip on my favorite airline, Virgin America.
+Last week I tried to book a trip on my favorite airline, Virgin America (Now Alaska Airlines).
 I love everything about them: their planes, the service, the staff,… the entire experience is just amazing.
 Plus I was lucky enough to purchase some of their special vouchers on Gilt (another company I love).

 However, this time I faced frustration on their website as for some reasons I could not get the date picker to work.
 The entire page was visible but I could not interact with it.
 No love back!